Pet Helpers - Services

 Levi was an ambassador for all animals, especially the fighters and survivors.
 Levi was rescued by our executive director Melissa Susko at just 3 weeks old.
 He survived pneumonia, dermoid cysts on his eye, an infestation of internal and external parasites and this was just within the first 6 months of his life.
 He instantly became a shining light in the rescue communities.
 “Super Levi” as he was known, was not only a hero to rescue animals, he fought and conquered pancreatic cancer himself later in life.
 No one was a stranger to Levi.
 He was the “welcoming committee” at Pet Helpers and when he recently passed away this past April, he took a small part of everyone’s heart who met him.

 Pet Helpers will help those in the Lowcountry to obtain initial diagnostic emergency pet care.
 We make payment directly to the veterinarian, reducing out of pocket costs.
-This grant program cannot be applied to existing veterinary bills, nor can it be used to pay for routine treatment, vaccinations, spay or neuter.
+This grant program cannot be applied to existing veterinary bills or to reimburse previous veterinary costs, nor can it be used to pay for routine treatment, vaccinations, spay or neuter.
 If you need assistance or information on our low-cost spay/neuter clinic and vaccinations, please call (843) 302-0556 or click here to visit our clinic page.

 - Pet guardians must be a Lowcountry resident who cannot afford the treatment or diagnostics without assistance.